puppetlabs/puppetlabs-rsync/README.markdown

 put files via rsync

 ## Parameters: ##
     $source        - source to copy from
     $path          - path to copy to, defaults to $name
     $user          - username on remote system
     $purge         - if set, rsync will use '--delete'
+    $exclude       - string (or array) to be excluded
     $include       - string (or array) to be included
-    $exclude - string (or array) to be excluded
+    $exclude_first - if 'true' (default) then first exclude and then include; the other way around if 'false'
     $keyfile       - path to ssh key used to connect to remote host, defaults to /home/${user}/.ssh/id_rsa
     $timeout       - timeout in seconds, defaults to 900
     $options       - default options to pass to rsync (-a)

 ## Actions: ##
   put files via rsync